Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

-Using the right bait can make all the different for Brown Trout, the choice of bait/lure selection can be a bit overwhelming so we have put together this helpful guide that covers the essentials to help you find the best bait for Brown Trout in rivers.
+Using the right bait can make all the different for Brown Trout, the choice of bait/lure selection can be a bit overwhelming so we have put together this helpful guide that covers the essentials to help you find the best bait for Brown Trout in rivers and steams.

 First we want to talk about the 5 main baits to use and we have also covered our 8 favorite lures for Brown Trout that we felt deserve a mention.